Choices you make will impact your financial future

 Utilize the tools and resources available to you

 Student debt, loan rates and college affordability have captured the media headlines, but know how loans will affect you personally and don't let the headlines consume you.
-There are options already available to provide students with the tools and resources needed to understand options and choose a lifetime of financial well-being.
+There are helpful tools and resources to guide students in understanding their options for a lifetime of financial well-being.

 On this page, we’ve included some of these tools to help get you started.
 And, as always, if you have questions or concerns let us know.
 For current students AU Central is the best place to start; for prospective students contact the Financial Aid Office.